(888) 552-6760 SCHEDULE AN APPOINTMENT

 A transvaginal ultrasound is used to look at a woman’s reproductive organs, including the uterus, ovaries, fallopian tubes and cervix.

-During a transvaginal ultrasound, the transducer is inserted inside the vagina.
-As the waves reflect off your internal organs and tissues, the ultrasound machine creates images that are displayed on a screen and that the sonographer or physician performing the ultrasound can see.
-You may see the images as well if you’re able to watch the monitor from where you’re lying.
+During a transvaginal ultrasound, the sonographer or physician performing the ultrasound can see the patient's internal organs and tissues.
+The patient may see the images as well if she's able to watch the monitor from where she's lying.

-Why your doctor may order a transvaginal ultrasound
+Why the care team may order a transvaginal ultrasound

 A transvaginal ultrasound is one of two tests used most often to evaluate for ovarian cysts which may be related to ovarian cancer.
-The other one is a CA-125 test, a blood test that looks for high levels of the protein CA-125 in your blood.
+The other one is a CA-125 test, a blood test that looks for high levels of the protein CA-125 in the patient's blood.

-During a transvaginal ultrasound, your doctor will look at your ovaries, uterus, cervix and fallopian tubes.
+During a transvaginal ultrasound, the doctor looks at the patient's ovaries, uterus, cervix and fallopian tubes.
 If a mass is found, it’s not possible to determine through this test alone whether it’s benign or malignant.
 It usually requires further follow-up and determination by a gynecologist.

 It’s important to remember most masses found during such ultrasounds aren’t malignant.